 This course will provide the student with the basic concepts of patient care, including consideration for the physical and psychological needs of the patient and family.
 Routine and emergency patient care procedures will be described, as well as infection control procedures using standard precautions.
 The role of the radiographer in patient education will be identified.
+Two hours lecture and two hours laboratory.

-CourseTitleHoursRGT-1523Radiographic Procedures3
+CourseTitleHoursRGT-1523Radiographic Procedures 3

 This course includes principles and procedures involved in the radiographic positioning of the spinal column, pelvic girdle, urinary system, lower extremities, bony thorax, and the mobile and trauma radiography procedures.
 Included is a review of radiographic anatomy on each procedure.
+Two hours lecture and two hours laboratory.